kipVk/php-piscine/README.md

 Create a vector with 2 vertex orig and dest.
 The vector needs to access the coordinates of the vertex which are private, so we need to modify ex01 Vertex.class to add getters and setters.

+# ex03
+Matrixes everywhere.
+Passing a "preset" in the array to create the matrix we define in the construct the function that will be used to operate or build the matrix.
+Depending on the preset selected, we are expecting some or another keys in the array to be able to perform the operations.